Geisha (coffee): Name

 The name "Geisha" has been applied to the coffee since it was first collected by British officials.
 A 1936 letter from the British Consulate in Ethiopia discussing a trip to the "Geisha coffee area," where samples were collected for further study.
 The name "Gesha" comes from the transliteration of the Amharic name for the region, ጌሻ.
 (The local Kafa language in Gesha did not have a written form until the 1990s.)
 In most instances, Geisha/Gesha coffees from Ethiopia use the Gesha spelling while those from elsewhere use Geisha, based on how the cultivator was originally labeled, although some Latin American producers use Gesha to indicate a variety grown from original Ethiopian stock.
 Despite the origin of the Geisha name being a misspelling or phonetic rendering for Gesha, the increasing awareness of the variety has raised concerns about improperly linking the coffee with Japanese geisha entertainers.

 History

 Coffee production in Ethiopia dates back dozens of centuries; according to legend it has been harvested there since the 9th century.
 Ethiopia is the world's main storehouse of genetic diversity for Arabica coffee, and this diversity is manifest in the chemicals that produce flavour.
 Ethiopia has a complex climate and landscape, resulting in regional and local differences across the coffee growing landscape.
 The Geisha variety of Coffea arabica was identified in the 1930s, in the mountainous Gesha region of southwestern Ethiopia.
 After seeds were collected in 1936 by a British consul, the coffee was planted in Tanzania and Costa Rica.
-From there, cultivation spread to Panama in the 1960s, including the famed Boquete region.
+From there, cultivation spread to Panama in the 1960s, including the famed Boquete region that was suffering from the leaf rust fungus.
+This variety is resistant to this fungus but it has a small root system and is not very productive.
+There was no specialty coffee back in those days, so farmers switched back to other varieties.